Tuesday, April 30, 2024

 sits outside in birdsong

-keeping guard of me, of baby son,
+keeping guard of baby son,

 of sleeping mama and Bunny Blue